GENERIC NAME: DARBEPOETIN ALFA - INJECTION (DAR-boh-poh-EE-tin AL-fuh)

 BRAND NAME(S): Aranesp

 USES: This medication is used to treat anemia (low red blood cell count) in people with long-term serious kidney disease (chronic renal failure) and people receiving chemotherapy for some types of cancer (non-myeloid cancers).
-Darbepoetin alfa helps to reverse anemia and improves your energy and activity level.
+Darbepoetin alfa helps to reverse anemia.
 It also helps to reduce the need for blood transfusions.
 It works by signaling the bone marrow to make more red blood cells.
 This medication is very similar to the natural substance in your body (erythropoietin) that prevents anemia.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.